naufiero/abaco/docs/developer_docs.md

 -------------------------------------

 Abaco itself is largely architected using an Actor model.
 Actors communicate to each other by passing messages over a "channel".
-Channels are first class objects that enable communication across Python threads processes or hosts, and the Channel objects themselves can be passed through the channels.
+Channels are first class objects that enable communication across Python threads, processes, or hosts, and the Channel objects themselves can be passed through the channels.
 This approach enables both pub-sub as well as direct request-reply patterns.
 We use the channelpy library (https://github.com/TACC/channelpy) as the basis for our channels.